 How to Get the Southwest Companion Pass

-To qualify the Companion Pass in 2022, you need to either:
+To qualify the for the Companion Pass you need to to either:

 - Earn 135,000 Southwest points in a calendar year to qualify, OR

 - Fly 100 qualifying one-way flights on Southwest.

 You can track your status towards the Companion Pass easily on Southwest.com:

 - Click “My Account” in the top right.

 - Your qualification status will be displayed under “My Rapid Rewards” along with you status towards A-List.